araobp/compact-rag/README.md

 - Work with various sensors/actuators via Arduino Uno.
 - The RAG will support Hybrid RAG: SQL DB, Vector DB and Graph DB.
 - The RAG will also work as an API server for my other project: [virtual-showroom](https://github.com/araobp/virtual-showroom).
-- Develop AI Agents for some use cases: "Showroom Controller" (sort of Programmable Logic Controller (PLC)).
+- Develop AI Agents "Showroom Controller" (sort of Programmable Logic Controller (PLC)).

 ## Requrements